#GITGUD at Gaming

 2. Private Matches

 If you and your friends have already done everything on this list, you probably won’t gain much from random quick matches and such.
 A team of well communicating and highly coordinated players will usually destroy any random team.
-Not only is it horrible to be annihilated by a much better, premade team, but you will also get bored with tilting bad teams.
+Not only is it horrible to be demolished by a much better, premade team, but you will also get bored with tilting bad teams.
 This is the perfect time to reach out to other teams that are around and about your lvl.
-I highly recommend going the subreddit for your game on Reddit and search for teams there, I have had a lot of great experience with this.
-Not only will you find great challenge in this, it is also so much fun! as rivalries are bound to happen and you will probably find your love for the game renewed.
+I highly recommend going the subreddit for your game on Reddit and search for groups.
+I have had a lot of great experience with this.
+Not only will you find great challenge in this, but it is also so much fun!
+As rivalries are bound to happen and you will probably find your love for the game renewed.

 1. Enjoy it!

 This is number 1 on my list only because it affects all the above points.
 If you are toxic and angry, you will not have good communication, and will, therefore, have a hard time.
 You will also have a tough time finding both teammates and private opponents.
 But when all is said and done, this is gaming, and it is supposed to be fun.
 That is why we all became gamers because we enjoy playing very much.
 And we should all try to be a little more positive when gaming, and remember why we fell in love with it in the first place.
 If you do this, all the other steps on this list will not be hard work, but the time of your life.